HECVAT Category

 What payment processors/gateways does the system support?

-This question is asking you to identify all payment processors or payment gateways that your system integrates with to handle payment card transactions.
+List every payment processor or gateway your system integrates with to handle payment card transactions.
 Payment processors are companies that handle credit card transaction processing between merchants, banks, and customers (like Stripe, PayPal, Square).
 Payment gateways are the technology that captures and transfers payment data from the customer to the acquirer (like Authorize.net, Braintree).

 Can the application be installed in a PCI DSS–compliant manner?

-This question is asking whether your application can be deployed and configured in a way that complies with the Payment Card Industry Data Security Standard (PCI DSS).
+Deployment under PCI DSS is what's at stake, asking whether your application can be installed and configured in a manner that meets the standard's requirements.
 PCI DSS is a set of security standards designed to ensure that all companies that process, store, or transmit credit card information maintain a secure environment.

 Include documentation describing the system's abilities to comply with the PCI DSS and any features or capabilities of the system that must be added or changed in order to operate in compliance with the standards.

-This question is asking for documentation that explains how your system complies with the Payment Card Industry Data Security Standard (PCI DSS), which is a set of security standards designed to ensure that all companies that process, store, or transmit credit card information maintain a secure environment.
+Documentation is what's requested here, describing how your system complies with the PCI DSS and any features or changes needed to operate within those card-data security standards.
 The question also asks you to identify any features or capabilities that need to be added or modified to ensure PCI DSS compliance.

 Do you support role-based access control (RBAC) for system administrators?

-This question is asking whether your system supports Role-Based Access Control (RBAC) specifically for system administrators.
+Role-based control over privileged users is the focus, namely whether your system supports RBAC specifically for system administrators.
 RBAC is a method of regulating access to computer or network resources based on the roles of individual users within your organization.

 Can your employees access customer systems remotely?

-This question is asking whether your company's employees have the ability to remotely access your customers' systems or environments.
+At issue is whether your own employees have the ability to remotely access customer systems or environments.
 In the context of PCI DSS (Payment Card Industry Data Security Standard), this is important because remote access creates additional security risks, especially when dealing with systems that process, store, or transmit payment card data.

 Can you provide overall system and/or application architecture diagrams including a full description of the data communications architecture for all components of the system?